cedreaper/cedreaper.github.io/tutorials/getting-started.md

 - 💼 **Contractor Dashboard**: Manage your entire pipeline in one place.

 This guide will evolve as we document more of the things we've been working on — more features, walkthroughs, and pro tips are coming soon.

 ---

+## 📢 Promote Yourself with an Eye-Catching Ad

+Want more visibility in the app?
+Launch a graphic ad that appears where users already explore — no cold outreach needed.

+- 🧭 Shown on the state map, lead pages, and in-app email campaigns
+- 🖼️ Upload your own image — no fancy tools required
+- 🏁 Flate rate, no cost per clicks here.

+> 💡 **Pro Tip:** Ads are only shown to potential clients — your competitors won’t even know you're being seen.

+> 📱 You don’t need a laptop or tablet — everything works right from the smartphone you already carry.

+---